 Management and Coordination

-WP1 will be dedicated to coordinate the overall technical and scientific work of the whole project.
-Moreover, it will establish quality control actions and detect training needs of the consortium.
+WP1 was dedicated to coordinate the overall technical and scientific work of the whole project.
+Moreover, it established quality control actions and detected training needs of the consortium.

 Genome analysis pipelines to support the therapeutic decision

-WP2 will take care of the data flow between healthcare institutions and sequencing facilities to EUCANCan nodes and the EGA.
+WP2 took care of the data flow between healthcare institutions and sequencing facilities to EUCANCan nodes and the EGA.

 Repository and cloud infrastructures